Frequently Asked Questions

 Basketball GM already runs on your phone.
 Just use your browser.
 I know the interface is not perfect, but it does work.

 I'm just one guy working on this project.
 I think it'd be a bad idea for me to split my already limited resources over multiple separate codebases.
-Instead, I'm focused on making the web verison of Basketball GM as good as possible.
+Instead, I'm focused on making the web version of Basketball GM as good as possible.

 It is possible to improve the mobile experience of Basketball GM without making an app.
 The mobile web version can be improved, and it will be improved.
 But given the above point, it'll take some time.
 Bear with me :)